macOS is packed with useful features that are often hidden behind obscure keyboard shortcuts. This article lists my favourites.

 Finer Volume Control

-When adjusting the volume with the keyboard, macOS’ discrete volume levels can be very frustrating, especially at the lower end of the spectrum.
-For finer control, people often use volume slider in Control Centre for more granular levels.
+When adjusting the volume with the keyboard, macOS’s discrete volume levels can be frustrating, especially at the lower end of the spectrum.
+For finer control, people often reach for the volume slider in Control Centre.

-Instead you can press Option + Shift + Volume Up (or Down) to get finer control.
+Instead, you can press Option + Shift + Volume Up (or Down) to get finer control directly from the keyboard.

 Thanks to this post on Reddit for pointing this one out.

-Many people know that pressing the spacebar in Finder will preview the current selection.
-If you select multiple files, pressing CMD + Return opens a gallery view.
+Many people know that pressing the spacebar in Finder previews the current selection.
+If you select multiple files, pressing Command + Return opens a gallery view.

 Spotlight